danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 }
 ```

-Let's add two initializers - one that just takes a non-optional `URL` and one that takes an optional `URL` and a `WKWebView` configuration block:
+Add two initializers - one that takes a non-optional `URL` and one that takes an optional `URL` and a `WKWebView` configuration block:

 ```swift
 public init(url: URL) {